Swallowfield

-Swallowfield is a village and civil parish in Berkshire, England, about 5 mi south of Reading, and 1 mi north of the county boundary with Hampshire.
+Swallowfield is a village and civil parish in the Wokingham district, in Berkshire, England, about 5 mi south of Reading, and 1 mi north of the county boundary with Hampshire.
+The civil parish of Swallowfield also includes the nearby villages of Riseley and Farley Hill.
+In 2011 the parish had a population of 1971.

 Geography

-The civil parish of Swallowfield also includes the nearby villages of Riseley and Farley Hill, and is, in turn, within the Borough of Wokingham.
 Swallowfield has a site of Special Scientific Interest (SSSI) on the south western edge of the village, called Stanford End Mill and River Loddon The village has a local nature reserve called Swallowfield Meadow.
 Swallowfield Park is a stately home situated in an estate half a mile north east of the village.
 The current mansion has been converted into exclusive apartments.

 Notable residents

 Swallowfield has been the home of a number of famous persons including Thomas 'Diamond' Pitt, the Governor of Fort St. George; William Backhouse, the Rosicrucian philosopher; Henry Hyde, 2nd Earl of Clarendon; and, in his childhood, Edward Hyde, 3rd Earl of Clarendon.
 The 19th century author Mary Russell Mitford retired to the village and is buried in the churchyard.